adestefa/machine-learning-in-c/README.md

 In order to use this artificial neuron to 'learn' we must give it structured input data patterns in values that we can repeat over training cycles, until we 'train' the neuron to predict the right answer.
 That means once trained, we can give it a unique new input, and the trained weight values drive the path of output to the correct answer.

 What we are training is actually finding the right weights and bias that consistently provides correct answers even with new input values it was never trained with.
 How do we do that exactly you may ask?
-We guess until we find the right weight value that works, and automate this by having the computer guess and then check it's own answer over and over again.
+We guess until we find the right weight value that works, and automate this by having the computer guess and then check its own answer over and over again.
 This is called training.

 # Training

 To begin we start with very simple training data that doubles the input.
 With enough guessing (training), we can find the right model weights that should be able to predict the double of any input value we give the neuron without knowing the math directly.

 <img src="imgs/double.png" alt="training data" style="width:300px;">

-Now we have the data, we build a a simple <i>cost function</i> to calculate how far the guess is from the target 'y' value we want.
+Now we have the data, we build a simple <i>cost function</i> to calculate how far the guess is from the target 'y' value we want.
 A cost function is a mathematical concept that measures the performance of a machine learning model for a data set.
 It quantifies the error between predicted and expected values and presents that error in the form of a single real number.

 In this way we can feed the neuron random inputs and have it return a guess answer.
 The closer the cost gets to zero, the closer we are to the target answer value.
 We do the heavy lifting of finding the distance between guess and correct answer using an average square function, and include a bias to drive the model toward accuracy independent of input values.

 <img src="imgs/cost_function.png" alt="Cost function" style="width:600px;">